SalomePlatform/yacs/doc/pysalome.rst

 application interface (IAPP), and therefore must respect some constraints that we will see.

 Firstly note the contour of the GUI of a component.
-The behaviour of the GUI is given by a Python module that has a standard name <Component>GUI.py.
+The behaviour of the GUI is given by a Python module that has a standard name <Module>GUI.py.
 It must propose conventional entry points that the IAPP will use to activate this GUI or to inform it of specific events.
 GUI commands are activated through a menu bar and a button bar that are integrated into the menu bar and into the IAPP button bar.

 Python module implanting the behaviour of the GUI
 -----------------------------------------------------
 The behaviour of the PYHELLO component GUI is implanted in the Python PYHELLOGUI.py module in the PYHELLOGUI sub-directory.
-The Makefile.in located in the src directory must be updated to browse the PYHELLOGUI subdirectory.
-A Makefile.in must be added into the PYHELLOGUI subdirectory.
+The Makefile.am located in the src directory must be updated to include the PYHELLOGUI subdirectory.
+A Makefile.am must be added into the PYHELLOGUI subdirectory.
-Important targets are PO_FILES and EXPORT_PYSCRIPTS.
+Important targets are salomescript_SCRIPTS and salomeres_DATA.

-The EXPORT_PYSCRIPTS target must be updated with the name of the Python modules to be made visible in Salome, in other words mainly so that they are importable (Python import command).
+The salomescript_SCRIPTS target must be updated with the name of the Python modules to be made visible in Salome, in other words mainly so that they are importable (Python import command).

-The PO_FILES target must be updated with the names of files that are used for multi-linguism.
-For the moment, the PYHELLO_msg_en.po file (translation for the English language) is empty because multi-linguism is not implemented in this example.
+The salomeres_DATA target must be updated with the names of files that are used for multi-linguism.

 Menu bar and button bar
 ----------------------------------
-The menu bar and button bar for the PYHELLO component are described in a file in the XML format so that they can be dynamically loaded in the IAPP.
-This file is located in the resources directory of the module and has the standard name <Component>_en.xml for the English language.
-A file name <Component>_fr.xml is also necessary for the French language.
-For the PYHELLO component, the PYHELLO_en.xml file contains a menu with one item and one button.
-The button icon is provided by the ExecPYHELLO.png file located in the resources directory for the module.
+The menu bar and button bar for the PYHELLO component are dynamically added when importing the PYHELLOGUI module.
+They are created by calling the Python functions createMenu, createAction and createTool from the sgPyQt SALOME interface object.
+Every action must have a unique id.
+Some icons are used.
+They must be installed in the resources directory.